Varshini7766/Skinalyze/README.md

+Check the live website here: https://skinalyze-three.vercel.app/

-# Run and deploy your AI Studio app
+Run and deploy your AI Studio app:

-This contains everything you need to run your app locally.
+This contains everything you need to run your app locally:

-## Run Locally
+Run Locally

-**Prerequisites:**  Node.js
+Prerequisites:  Node.js

 1. Install dependencies: